 - An honorary appointment as Adjunct Senior Lecturer in the Sydney School of Public Health, University of Sydney (since 2006)

-- Professional services, including workshops on writing, citizen journalism and using Twitter for advocacy and social change.
+- Professional services, including workshops on writing, research translation, public health advocacy, citizen journalism and using Twitter for advocacy and social change.
 See Croakey Professional Services.

 - Melissa was invited to contribute a chapter, “Turning the social determinants of health into a story that people care about”, to a book initiated by Catholic Health Australia, Determining the Future: a fair go and health for all (Connor Court Publishing, 2011)